 Change privacy information

 Under the Family Educational Rights and Privacy Act, students can request that any or all directory information not be released without their consent.
 To make this request, Withhold Directory Information submit the form at any time.
-If such a request is made, Records and Registration will not be able to verify attendance, earned degrees or any other directory information without the consent of the student.
+If such a request is made, the Office of the University Registrar will not be able to verify attendance, earned degrees or any other directory information without the consent of the student.
 The request is effective until revoked in writing by the student.

 Rights of students under FERPA